nmidzic20/WattsUp/README.md

 ### Connecting to API

-Until we migrate backend to always-on server, connecting to API is done on local machines, with Docker database and ASP.NET project running locally.
+Before migration to always-on server, connecting to API was done on local machines, with Docker database and ASP.NET project running locally.
 Angular project uses IP address localhost, so no need to adjust it.
 As for Android project, since localhost or 10.0.0.2 do not work there for API connection, before running the mobile application, in BASE_URL inside NetworkService class it is necessary to change the address to the local IP address of the current machine (the port used for the backend remains the same, 32770).

 Update 20/12/2023: backend has been hosted on render.com.